Azure/autorest.typescript/packages/typespec-test/test/hierarchy_generic/generated/typespec-ts/review/hierarchy-generic.api.md

     readonly b: BOperations;
     // Warning: (ae-forgotten-export) The symbol "DOperations" needs to be exported by the entry point index.d.ts readonly d: DOperations;
+    // Warning: (ae-forgotten-export) The symbol "Op1Options" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     op1(body: A, options?: Op1Options): Promise<void>;
     readonly pipeline: Pipeline;